 If your school uses RTI, your child may get targeted interventions in reading or math.
 Be sure to ask for progress updates.
 Read about how RTI monitors progress.

-Talk to your child’s teacher about any informal interventions your child might be receiving, and check her IEP or 504 plan to see if it has formal interventions.
+Talk to your child’s teacher about any informal help your child might be getting, and check for formal interventions listed in the IEP or 504 plan.
 You can also download an IEP goal tracker form if you want to track your child’s progress at home.